haszari/kytaime/README.md

 ### Quick Start
 1. Clone this repo.
 2. `npm install`
-3. `npm start` to start the server
+3. `npm run start-server` to start the server
-4. `./node_modules/.bin/electron .` to start the electron app
+4. `npm start` to start the electron app

 ### How To Use
 ![screenshot](doc/kytaime-screenshot.png)